How to Successfully Close Deals in Your Sales Pipeline

 Leads are willing to buy but might still have concerns or want to negotiate the price.
 They are ready to finalize the deal, ensuring they get the best possible offer.

-This is the time to hash out the details and agree on the final price.
+Don’t let the conversation revolve around price alone.
+Reinforce the value they get, especially if your offer solves a costly or time-consuming problem.
 It’s okay to offer a discount if the company’s policy allows it, but know your limits.
 The goal is to strike a win-win agreement for both parties.

 6. Closing the deal